GoogleCloudPlatform/kubeflow-distribution/README.md

 ## Sample material

-To get a sense of how each Kubeflow component is used together for ML workflow, try a basic example [kubeflow-e2e-mnist.ipynb](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/kubeflow-e2e-mnist/kubeflow-e2e-mnist.ipynb) using Notebook in Kubeflow.
+To get a sense of how each Kubeflow components are used together for ML workflow, try a basic example [kubeflow-e2e-mnist.ipynb](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/kubeflow-e2e-mnist/kubeflow-e2e-mnist.ipynb) using Notebook in Kubeflow.
 It will make use of Notebook, Volume, Pipelines, AutoML, KServe components.

 ### Test Grid